Shadeeb-Hossain/Digital-Signal-Processing/README.md

 Butterworth filter can also be used to reduce the noise in an audio file.
 Butterworth filter is maximally flat ( that means it has no ripple in the passband and produces zero in the stop band.

+Butterworth filter is used to remove the “noise” in the input audio file labelled “noisy.wav”.

+The cut-off frequency was kept constant at 2 kHz.
+The order of the filter was varied to remove the noise effect from the audio file and save it as “filtered_output_butterworth.wav”.
+Initially when the order of the filter was ‘2’, there was still noise in the signal.
+However , when the order was increased to ‘4’ or ‘6’, it was able to eliminate the noise embedded in the audio file.

 _Matlab code _: butterworth.m

 _Butterworth filtered signal : filtered_output_butterworth.wav